dPhish/Documentation/modules/detect/analyzed_emails.md

     1. **Title**: The title of the new ticket.
     2. **User**: The human analyst that will be assigned the ticket.
 The value of this item can be any of the users registered on the platform.
-    3. **Email**: If the analyst that will be assigned the ticket is not a registered user on the platform, the ticket can still be assigned to them, and an email notification will be sent notifying them of the ticker.
+    3. **Email**: If the analyst that will be assigned the ticket is not a registered user on the platform, the ticket can still be assigned to them, and an email notification will be sent notifying them of the ticket.
     4. **Notify**: Select if you want an email notification sent to the assigned person.
     5. **Details**: Extra information that will be sent to the assigned person along with the ticket notification.